Llama (language model): Licensing

 The first version of Llama was released under a non-commercial license to some researchers and entities on a case-by-case basis.

 Since the release of Llama 2, Meta has presented Llama as open-source, a description opposed by the Open Source Initiative (OSI) and some academics and journalists.
 The OSI stated that Llama's licenses do not meet several provisions of its policy document The Open Source Definition (OSD), which prohibits open-source software licenses from discriminating against "persons or groups" and "fields of endeavor", and accused Meta of openwashing Llama.
 According to the OSI, Llama 2's license prevented the software from being used commercially in some cases and restricted use in fields including controlled substances and critical infrastructure, while later versions of Llama's license also disallowed use by any individual in the European Union.
-The OSI published The Open Source AI Definition in October 2024, which requires open-source AI to be released with details about its training data that Meta does not disclose for Llama.
+The OSI published The Open Source AI Definition (OSAID) in October 2024, which requires open-source AI to be released with details about its training data that Meta does not disclose for Llama.
 A Meta spokesperson responded to The Verge that the company disagrees with this definition.
 The Free Software Foundation classified Llama 3.1's license as a nonfree software license in January 2025, criticizing its acceptable use policy, restrictions against users with popular applications, and enforcement of trade regulations outside the user's jurisdiction.

 In its coverage of Llama 2, Ars Technica initially echoed Meta's use of the term open-source, but later revised its reporting to describe Llama as "source-available", "openly licensed", and "weights available" after the publication recognized that Llama 2's license disallowed entities with over 700 million daily active users from using the LLM and disallowed the LLM's outputs from being used to improve other LLMs.
 In July 2023, Radboud University researchers scored Llama 2 with the second-lowest "openness" ranking in a comparison of 20 LLMs, with ChatGPT being assigned the lowest ranking.
 One of the researchers, Mark Dingemanse, criticized Meta's use of the term open-source for Llama 2 as "positively misleading", because "There is no source to be seen, the training data is entirely undocumented, and beyond the glossy charts the technical documentation is really rather poor."
 CIO, in November 2024, stated that Llama was not open-source due to its acceptable use policy, a 630-word document that "puts it at odds with the broader open-source movement".
 Later that month, a Nature article asserted that describing Llama 3 as "open" is a case of "'openwashing' systems that are better understood as closed", as Llama 3 provides "little more than an API or the ability to download a model subject to distinctly non-open use restrictions".